broto1234/hifi-api/README.md

 # HiFi API — RESTful API with Users, Products, and Newsletter

-Building your API with endpoints, users, login, products, etc. → RESTful API development Pushing it to Render and accessing it online → Deployment process So your full workflow is usually described as:
+ → RESTful API development process

+Pushing it to Render and accessing it online → RESTful API deployment process

-“I followed the RESTful API development process, then completed the deployment process on Render.”
+I followed the **RESTful API development process** (Building API with endpoints, users, login, products, etc.), then completed the **RESTful API deployment process** on Render (Pushing it to Render and accessing it online).

 This is a **Node.js + Express** RESTful API that handles: